16 Sights in Lecce, Italy (with Map and Images)

 Show sight on map

-Porta Napoli is a triumphal arch city gate of Lecce, marking the entrance to the historic center of the city along with the other two existing gates Porta San Biagio and Porta Rudiae.
+Porta Napoli is a triumphal arch city gate in Lecce, which marks the entrance to the historic center of the city along with the other two existing gates Porta San Biagio and Porta Rudiae.
 It is located adjacent to the Arco di Triomphe square and in front of the obelisk of Terra d'Otranto.

 Wikipedia: Porta Napoli (Lecce) (IT)